HGlass07/Knowledge-Nexus/README.md

 - Bugs: during testing in the deployed environment, the following bugs were encountered and fixed:
   1. There was an issue with the content on the 'contact' page appearing too high on the screen when viewed on larger screen heights - this was fixed by adding a media query for longer screens.
   2. I found that the textarea feature on the 'contact' page was missing placeholder text, and there was no limit on the area resizing - this was fixed by limiting resize depending on screen width, and adding         placeholder text as part of the HTML
+  3. The initial lighhouse scores for the page showed a poor rating for performance, this was due to the size of the images - this was fixed by using TinyPNG to compress the images to a smaller size, increasing performance.

 --------------
 **Deployment:**